mahmoud/words/drafts/myths_of_enterprise_python.md

 # 9 Myths of Enterprise Python

-TODO: tone? personal introduction?

-A list of the most common concerns I have had to address over the years of building Python support at PayPal, and now eBay.
+Frequent readers of this blog are no doubt aware of the increasingly diverse techno-pluralist environment here at PayPal.
+In past posts we've showcased Java, JavaScript, Objective C, and Scala, but wouldn't you know it, PayPal's also got a long history with C++, Ruby (with the acquisition of Braintree), and you guessed it, Python.
+In this series of posts, I'll be detailing how the eBay/PayPal Python community grew from just under 25 engineers in 2011 to over 260 in 2014, starting with a list of the most common concerns I have had to address over the years of building Python support at PayPal, and now eBay.

-Python has enjoyed many years of grassroots usage and support from developers across eBay, with PayPal's history of Python usage extending back to the year 2000.
+Python has always been a language of choice for developers.
+Even when there was no official support from management, developers go the extra mile to be able to reap the rewards of Python development.
+Python has enjoyed many years of grassroots usage and support from developers across eBay; code archaeology has revealed signs of PayPal Python usage dating back as early as Y2K.
 Today, Python is used for over 50 projects across eBay Inc., including:

  * Features and products, such as eBay Now
  * Operations and infrastructure, vis a vis OpenStack
  * Mid-tier services and applications, like the one used to set PayPal's prices
- * Monitoring agents and interfaces
+ * Monitoring agents and interfaces, used for several deployment and security use cases
+ * Batch jobs
+ *
  * Too many developer tools to count

 ## Myth #1: Python is not compiled